JonForest/trakity-client/README.md

 * Investigate how to hook up an external calendar - within Calendar control
 * Hook up calendar such that when you change days, it fetches new calendar events from google
 * Change the time range of the calendar to be more practical
+* Getting CORs errors, but why did we not get them in AQ ** https://github.com/adamchainz/django-cors-headers <- perhaps we used this?

 BEGIN:VCALENDAR
 VERSION:2.0